 Each company erected its own depot, but growth was centered on the T&P station downtown and at the junction, which was home to railroad division offices and maintenance facilities.
 In 1883, a mule-drawn street car line went into operation between the two areas to facilitate business.
 With its excellent rail connections, Longview quickly became the economic hub of East Texas.
 By the end of the century, the busy junction boasted the luxurious Mobberly Hotel and an assortment of boarding houses, restaurants, and saloons.
 Large-scale businesses included the Barner family sawmill, which produced up to 20,000 board feet of lumber per day.

 Cotton was long the backbone of the regional economy, but exhausted soils and depleted timber resources contributed to economic hardship in the 1920s.
 The situation worsened in 1929 when the T&P decided to move its operations to Mineola, followed by the stock market crash that fall.
 However, in late 1930 the East Texas Oil Field was discovered and soon proved one of the biggest in the world at nearly 43 miles long and 5 miles wide.
 Over the next decade, the town’s population tripled as people came in search of work and riches.

 Oil and gas remain important sectors of the economy, but today Longview is also known for its charming downtown and bevy of summer festivals.
 Although the mercury may soar above 100°F, people come from across East Texas to attend AlleyFest and the Great Texas Balloon Race.
-The former features live music acts, great food, arts and crafts vendors, and a popular kids’ area, while the latter is a world-class competitive event that attracts the best hot air balloon pilots in the world.
+The latter is a world-class competitive event that attracts the best hot air balloon pilots in the world.
 The big blue Texas sky proves the perfect backdrop for the graceful, lighter-than-air vessels.

 Amtrak provides ticketing and baggage services at this facility, which is served by two daily trains.